Ritikkumar21/newRepo/README.md

 # New Repo
-This repo is created from local;
+This repo is created from local.
+Created by Ritik.